 - Follow guidelines for research surveys.
 If you are interested in surveying members for research purposes, please review the available options for surveying ASHA members before you post your survey.

 - Do not post commercial messages.
 The ASHA Community is to be used for noncommercial purposes only.
 Sharing recommendations for products, services, events, and job openings for which you have no financial interest is permitted.
 Independent individuals can use our dedicated discussion for seeking or offering professional materials for sale.
 However, advertising job postings, products, services, or events in which you have a financial or commercial interest is not permitted.

 Commercial representatives may reply to a specific inquiry or request for recommendations, but you must disclose your financial interest.
 ASHA offers a variety of marketing opportunities for promoting events, products, and services.
 ASHA has a dedicated Career Center that can be used by job seekers and by companies or institutions advertising new positions.
 Jobs advertised through the Career Center are also posted to ASHA's Facebook page and to an ASHA Careers Twitter account.

-- Do not endorse ASHA candidates running for the Board of Directors or Advisory Councils.
+- Do not endorse ASHA candidates running for the Board of Directors or Committee of Ambassadors.
 Doing so is in violation of ASHA's Election Practices.

 - Remember that ASHA respects the community.
 We understand that people make mistakes, and we will not immediately ban someone from the community following a single violation.
 Rather, ASHA follows a graduated enforcement policy for these guidelines.